Canon 7D II vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D Mark II does not offer wifi capability.
+In contrast, the 7D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the 80D are recent models that are part of the current product line-up of Canon.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 7D II or the Canon 80D – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 7D Mark II: